 The analysis of social conflict as found in war, in economic, religious and professional classes; in family, community and social classes; causes, types and results of social conflict.
-First semester.
-Mr. Hayes.

 Prerequisite: Soc.
 308 and 311 or 320.

 421. History of Social Thought.
 Three hours.